todd-herbert/heltec-eink-modules/docs/API.md

 void setup() {

-    // Don't forget to set the orientation, so your image fits how you intended display.setRotation(PINS_LEFT);
+    // Don't forget to set the rotation, so your image fits how you intended display.setRotation(PINS_LEFT);

     DRAW (display) {